MC2 Monadnock Graduate

 How has MC2 supported you since graduating?

-Several times MC2 has offered me use of equipment and facilities for college projects, things that they certainly have no obligation to do.
-I am always met with warm smiles and support whenever I walk in the doors, even though I am no longer a student there.
+Several times MC2 offered me use of equipment and facilities for college projects, things that they certainly had no obligation to do.
+I was always met with warm smiles and support whenever I walked in the doors, even though I was no longer a student there.
 I really feel like I am still a part of the school community.